Purchasing a new home can be confusing…especially if it’s your first time.

 Once the baseline has been established, there will be an on-site visit to the home.
 Here, a licensed appraiser tours your home looking for “upward” and “downward” adjustments.
 For example, adding a deck or pool will increase the value of your home.
 Things like a broken water heater or a 15-year-old roof will decrease it.

-The end result is a home appraisal report delivered to all stakeholders.
+The end result is a final appraisal report delivered to all stakeholders, often required by lenders to approve the loan.
 This report is a critical milestone on the financing side of real estate.

 The difference lies in the experience, background, and knowledge of the professional person or company doing the work.

-Home appraisers, on the other hand, are concerned with the value of your home, not the function of it (except where it would affect a home’s value).
+Licensed appraisers, on the other hand, are concerned with the home’s appraised value, not its function, except where it impacts the home’s size or condition.
 Appraisers are more likely to have a background in real estate or mortgage lending.
 Homeowners can choose to have their home appraised for insurance purposes (that is, not for a real estate transaction) so they can reexamine their coverage limits and other policy details.

 Another difference between home inspectors and appraisers is that buyers may hire any home inspector they choose, while an appraiser is chosen for them.

 At the end of the day, both the appraisal and inspection are crucial milestones in your home sale.
-The appraisal ensures you pay market value, while an inspection identifies any serious issues with the home.
+The appraisal ensures that you pay market value, while an inspection identifies potential problems with the home.

-If you’re in love with a home (and plan to own it for many years), you’ll want to have as accurate a picture as possible of the home’s conditions.
-After all, there’s no “Lemon Laws” or return policies when it comes to real estate; once you close on a property, you are completely responsible for it.
+If you’re in love with a home (and plan to own it for many years), you’ll want to have as accurate a picture as possible of the home’s condition.
+After all, there’s no “Lemon Law” or return policies when it comes to real estate; once you close on a property, you are completely responsible for it.

 Getting a thorough, accurate home inspection will give you the valuable information you need to buy your Dream Home with the utmost confidence.